geco-mentor/SG_Hackathon_2025-09_FMCG-Chatbots/VM_DEPLOYMENT_GUIDE.md

 # 🖥️ VM Deployment Guide

 Deploy chatbots on your Bitdeer VM so anyone can access via URL.
+Guide was originally written for deployment on Bitdeer's cloud, but the concepts should be universally applicable.

 ---